tadruj/tadruj.github.io/_posts/2014-11-18-recursive-process-recursive-vs-iterative-procedure.md

 **Recursive procedure**

-calls itself in a dirty way, so the interpreter has to put some extra information about the call to the stack every iteration and then re-execute backwards.
+calls itself in a way, that the interpreter has to put some extra information about the call to the stack every iteration and then re-execute backwards.

     input ->
       proc, push ->